kmbravo/wikilink-to-markdown/README.md

 6. Image links with alt text: `![[image.jpg|Alt Text]]` → `![Alt Text](image.jpg)`

 ### Usage
-1. Install the plugin in your Obsidian vault.
+1. Install the plugin in your vault.
 2. Open the note you want to convert.
 3. Click the ribbon icon (link symbol) in the left sidebar.
 4. Confirm the conversion in the popup dialog.